-For the 2017-2018 season, SHL and the Iowa Department of Public Health requests the following specimens to be submitted for molecular testing at SHL:
+For the 2019-2020 season, SHL and the Iowa Department of Public Health request the following specimens to be submitted for molecular testing at SHL.

-- ILINet Sentinel Providers: Submit specimens on patients with influenza-like illness per IDPH guidelines.
+- ILINet Sentinel Providers are asked to submit specimens on patients with influenza-like illness per IDPH guidelines.

 I. Influenza Specimen Collection, Submission and Results